Afi Mountain Wildlife Sanctuary: Location and wildlife

 This sanctuary is a biodiversity hotspot within the mountainous and relatively rugged rainforest area at the border of Southeastern Nigeria and Southwestern Cameroon.
 In May 2000, the Cross River State Government established this sanctuary with the primary goal of safeguarding endemic and endangered wildlife species, with a particular focus on the Cross River gorilla (Gorilla gorilla diehli), Nigerian-Cameroon chimpanzee (Pan troglodytes eliotii), and drill (Mandrillus leucophaeus).
 Surrounding this protected area are sixteen human communities, which include Katabang, Buanchor, Olum, Enyi, Kakwagom, Esekwe, Ebok-Ebuawa, Asuben, Bitiah, Kakubok, Ndemachang, Katchie, Ebbaken, Okubuchi, Nkanyia, and Njua-Kaku.

 The entire region falls within a broad annual rainfall zone, receiving an average of 3,000 mm to 3,800 mm of rainfall, with variations increasing from lowland to uphill areas.
 The rainy season typically spans from March to September, while the dry season extends from October to March.
 The mean temperature across Afi Mountain is approximately 22.2 °C, but it rises to 27.4 °C in the lowland areas.
 The protected region is primarily situated in the tropical high forest vegetation zone and is rich in various tree species, including Pterocarpus osun, Albizia zygia, Parkia bicolor, Pycnanthus angolensis, Irvingia gabonensis, and Monodora myristica.
 Additionally, the Afi Mountain Wildlife Sanctuary (AMWS) is home to notable wildlife species such as the red river hog (Potamochoerus porcus), bushbuck (Tragelaphus scriptus), Shelley's eagle owl (Bubo shelleyi), African piculet (Sasia africana), migrating European barn swallows (Hirundo rustica), and the bare-necked rockfowl (Picarthertes oreas).

 Features

-Afi is covered by an estimated 100 km^{2} of lowland and sub-montane forest with rocky peaks rising to altitudes of 1,300m.
-Although the steep mountainous slopes of the sanctuary have largely protected it from logging the forest is frequently damaged by dry-season bush fires set to clear new farms or to flush game.
+Afi is covered by an estimated 100 km^{2} of lowland and sub-montane forest with rocky peaks rising to 1,300 m.
+Although the steep mountainous slopes of the sanctuary have largely protected it from logging.
+The forest is frequently damaged by dry-season bush fires set to clear new farms or to flush game.

 Tourism

 The Afi Mountain Ranch provides accommodation for tourists in cabins.
-The ranch has a walkway through the forest canopy, 25 metres above the ground.
+The ranch has a walkway through the forest canopy, 25 m above the ground.